 The full balance is due 60 days prior to the start of the workshop.
 To sign up for a workshop you can simply make a deposit by Paypal or credit card by clicking on the ADD TO CART button that is directly under each workshop listing.
 If you have a misc. amount due that is not listed please use the BUY NOW button that is listed just below and follow the easy directions that are posted there.

 My Cancellation Policy: Deposit and balance paid will be fully refunded if cancellation is made prior to 60 days before the workshop start date and your slot is filled.
 No refunds will be given if cancellation is made less than 60 days before the workshop start date.
 I reserve the right to bring additional clients along on any given workshop.
+In the event that I am unable to make a trip -every effort will be made to secure a qualified leader.

 I am available for private one, two and three day workshops.
 My rate is $750.00 per day and that will include two shooting sessions and one laptop session per day.
 My travel expenses and lodging if applicable will be priced accordingly.